 You Can't Pour from an Empty Cup: COVID-19 and Mental Health

-Dr. Harleen Hutchinson, FAIM Broward chapter chair, and Jackie Romillo, LCSW, Board VP of FAIMH, will speak about the challenges for young children, parents, caregivers, preschool teachers and employers during our current COVID-19 crisis.
+Dr. Harleen Hutchinson, FAIMH Broward chapter chair, and Jackie Romillo, LCSW, Board VP of FAIMH, will speak about the challenges for young children, parents, caregivers, preschool teachers and employers during our current COVID-19 crisis.

 Dr. Navsaria's keynote will address how children need a safe and healthy home to succeed & what we can do to support families on their way to this goal.
 He will also discuss how programs like Reach Out and Read can make an impact on community health.